 Ready to give it a shot?
 Below are three economic thinking ideas you can practice and apply on a regular basis to become a more effective social entrepreneur.

-The true cost of something is different than you think.
+In economic thinking, the true cost of something is different than you assume.

 What’s one important thing you did yesterday?
 Now consider something else important you could have done instead.
 The “something else” that you didn’t do represents your opportunity cost.